This post is also available in: Ελληνικά (Greek)

 Visit Grande Île, a UNESCO Heritage site

 The Grande Île is an island at the heart of Strasbourg and a UNESCO World Heritage site since 1988.
 On one side it has the river Ill and on the other the Canal du Faux-Rampart, a canalised arm of the river.
 Its name means “Big Island”.

 At the centre of the island lies Place Kléber, the city’s main square.
-On the Grande Île you will also find the Cathedral and the Petite France district.
-The area around the Cathedral is fully pedestrianised, as is the Petite France, which makes exploring them on foot very easy.
+On the Grande Île, you will also find the Cathedral and the Petite France district.
+The area around the Cathedral is fully pedestrianised, as is Petite France, which makes exploring them on foot very easy.